contact form

 How should I connect my heat exchanger?

-The heat energy that can be transferred in a plate heat exchanger is not only determined by the size of the exchange surface and the heat transfer coefficient (k), but is also significantly influenced by the flow directions of the media involved.
-If both media flow in the plate heat exchanger in the same direction, this is referred to as the cocurrent principle.
-If they flow in opposite directions, however, this is the countercurrent principle.
+The transferable heat energy of a plate heat exchanger is determined not only by the size of the exchange surface and the heat transfer coefficient (k), but is also significantly influenced by the flow directions of the media involved.
+When both media flow in the plate heat exchanger in the same direction, this is referred to as the cocurrent principle.
+However, if they flow past each other in opposite directions, this is the countercurrent principle.

-How do I find the right plate heat exchanger for my application?
+How do I find the right plate heat exchanger application?

 Finding the right plate heat exchanger doesn't have to be complicated.
 If you have any questions or need support, don't hesitate to contact us.
 We'll be happy to help you choose the right model for your needs.